-Missing Teeth replacement Options
+Missing Teeth Treatment

 There is a common assumption that people only lose teeth as they get older.
 However, there are many different ways that a person can lose their teeth irrespective of age with causes such as periodontal disease (gum disease), dental caries (tooth decay), damage through trauma and inadequate or failed dental work.